Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 - sign, the \(S\) sign bit
 - exponent, the value stored in the biased exponent field \(E\)
-- significant/mantissa, the value stored in the \(T\) field
+- significand/mantissa, the value stored in the \(T\) field

-> [!TIP] Significant/Mantissa
+> [!TIP] Significand/Mantissa
-> The term mantissa isn’t pedantically correct since this isn't a logarithmic representation it should really be called a **significant.** But my fellow programmers in the audience will appreciate that since the sign has already used the \(s\) name for our single letter naming of our structure elements we have no choice but to yield and call this \(m\) for mantissa.
-I will be using the term mantissa and significant interchangeably in this article.
+> The term mantissa isn’t pedantically correct since this isn't a logarithmic representation it should really be called a **significand.** But my fellow programmers in the audience will appreciate that since the sign has already used the \(s\) name for our single letter naming of our structure elements we have no choice but to yield and call this \(m\) for mantissa.
+I will be using the term mantissa and significand interchangeably in this article.

 ## What you never wanted to know